Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 The American Pit Bull Terrier and the American Staffordshire Terrier are both great breeds of dog.
 However, they are different in many ways.
 It is important to do your research to decide which breed is right for you.

-If you are looking for a friendly and energetic family dogs, then the American Pit Bull Terrier is a great choice.
+If you are looking for a friendly and energetic family dog, then the American Pit Bull Terrier is a great choice.
 If you are looking for a more reserved and calm dog, then the American Staffordshire Terrier is a great choice.
 Whichever breed you choose, you will be getting a loyal and loving companion.

 American Pit Bull Terrier